Hip Hop, Choreography

 Becky is mainly a self-taught dancer.
 She took classes in Tap and Jazz at a young age, but soon discovered her love for Hip Hop over the years.
 She received some Hip Hop training from Terpsichore in Pittsfield, MA, and expanded on her own from there.
 Her first experience with choreography came at the age of 15 with The Berkshire Theatre Group's presentation of Romance, Soul and Rock & Roll at The Colonial Theater in Pittsfield, MA.
 She remained with this group until 2007, and it was here that she discovered her true passion not only for Hip Hop dance, but for dance in general.
 She graduated with a B.A. in English/Communications from Massachusetts College of Liberal Arts.
 After graduation, Becky worked at Jacob's Pillow Dance Festival and taught weekly Hip Hop workshops to the Pillow interns.
 Since September 2011 Becky has worked at Berkshire Dance Theatre as a Hip Hop instructor and currently as the Co-Director.
-Since starting with BDT, Becky has choreographed a Flash Mob and presented numerous other pieces of choreography at the world renowned MASS MoCA in North Adams, MA.
+Since starting with BDT, Becky has choreographed a Flash Mob and presented numerous other pieces of choreography at the world renowned MASS MoCA in North Adams, MA and Jacob's Pillow in Becket, MA.
 She is also a co-founder of a community dance crew called dysFUNKcrew.
 They've performed at numerous community events in Berkshire County, including MASS MoCA, Tanglewood, the Colonial Theatre and the National Museum of Dance in Saratoga Springs, NY.
-She recently traveled to South Africa to teach dance to underprivileged youth with her husband, Jamal.
+She recently traveled to Cape Town, South Africa to teach underprivileged youth for International Dance Exchange (I.D.e) with her husband, Jamal.

 Born and raised in Brooklyn, NY, Jamal did not grow up as a dancer.
 Lacking athleticism and a desire to play sports as a child, he gravitated towards his academic studies, cartoons and comics, video games, and weightlifting.
 During his youth, he was always around music and music lovers and was picked on for having bad music taste and no rhythm.
 However, all of that changed when You Got Served was released in theaters.
 Jamal loved the dancing in the movie so much that he wanted to learn.
 His last year of high school was spent in the dance studio as opposed to the weight room and when he eventually went to college at MCLA, he spent all of his free time teaching himself different styles and techniques.
 His exposure to dance movies such as Breakin’, Step Up 2, and Planet B-boy alongside MTV’s America’s Best Dance Crew really impacted his personal trajectory.
 At MCLA, he worked his way from being a general member to becoming a two-time MCLA Dance Company Co-President and even met his wife, Miss Becky, who he accredits with teaching him both how to choreograph and how to teach.
 After earning his undergrad degree, Jamal did not want to give up dancing and started sharing his passion with the BDT community.
 Since then, he has taught at several different studios and even co-founded dysFUNKcrew alongside other MCLA Dance Company alumni.
 He has come to enjoy teaching so much that he has become an High School teacher at Taconic High School in Pittsfield, MA, and is currently pursuing an M.Ed. at MCLA for secondary education.